 So… how do you go about building that value and getting to the top of search results?
 It’s simple: you start with a strategy.

-Developing an Ecommerce SEO Strategy
+Establishing an Ecommerce SEO Strategy

 A key tenant of an effective SEO campaign is strategizing how you’ll accomplish your goal.
 Whether it’s increasing rankings, improving revenue generation, upping site interaction figures, or going after a unique KPI, you have to start by figuring out the path you’ll follow on your way to SEO success.